Jellemvdl/InstanceDiffusion-extension/README.md

 ```bash
 python src/lib/llm_submodule/chatgpt/chatgpt_generate_input.py
 ```
-XXX You will be prompted to enter your ChatGPT API key.
-To request one XXX click here.
-XXX Next, you are prompted to specify the number of image descriptions you would like to generate using ChatGPT.
+You will be prompted to enter your ChatGPT API key.
+To request an API key, click here.
+Next, specify the number of image descriptions you would like to generate using ChatGPT.

+Locate the generated image descriptions:
-The images descriptions you have requested will be generated now.
-Their folder name (a timestamp) will be printed on the terminal and/or can be found in: src/lib/llm_submodule/chatgpt/chatgpt_data
+The requested image descriptions will be generated and saved in a folder named with a timestamp.
+This folder name will be printed on the terminal and can also be found in: src/lib/llm_submodule/chatgpt/chatgpt_data

 Next, create the images from the LLM-generated input descriptions.
 ```bash
 ./src/lib/llm_submodule/chatgpt/create_llm_images.sh
 ```
-You will be prompted to enter the folder name (timestamp) at which your input descriptions were generated, so that your session/generated images can be chosen for the image generation.
+You will be prompted to enter the folder name (timestamp) where your input descriptions were saved.
+This ensures that the generated images correspond to the correct session.
+The images will now be generated.
-Images are now generated

-Navigate to the output directory to inspect the generated images:
+Navigate to the output directory to view the generated images:
 ```bash
 cd src/lib/llm_submodule/chatgpt/chatgpt_output
 ```
-Here you will find a folder, equally with your timestamp name, that contains, per image:
+Inside, you will find a folder named with the same timestamp, containing:
 (1) A visualisation of the ChatGPT-defined bounding boxes.
 (2) XXX
 (3) The InstanceDiffusion generated image.

+By following these steps, you will successfully generate and inspect images using the GPT-4o LLM submodule integrated with the InstanceDiffusion Model.

 #### Evaluation with CogVLM